uta-org/uzLib.Lite/README.md

 - Disable AssetDatabase refresh while uzLibe.Lite is compiling through WebSockets
 - Make backups of the ExternalCode, in case we didn't saved the code on the lib part
 - Automerge changes from local Unity projects in the ExternalCode part
+- Fix namespaces (files inside of Unity folders must be starting by `UnityEngine` instead of `uzLib.Lite....`)

 ## Donate